Guide to New Jersey foreign corporation registration

 Annual reports and other filings for New Jersey foreign corporations

 Every foreign corporation must file a New Jersey annual report by the last day of your registration anniversary month.
+For example, a corporation that registered in March must file by March 31 each year.
+The annual report is a registered agent and address confirmation filing, not a financial disclosure.
 The annual report costs $75, payable online through the state's business portal.

 Tax compliance

-Frequently asked questions (FAQs) about New Jersey foreign corporation registration
+Frequently asked questions about New Jersey foreign corporation registration

 What should I do if my application is rejected?

 Review the rejection reasons, address each issue, make corrections, and resubmit.
+If a DBA name is required because your home-state name is unavailable, note that you may need to file by paper rather than online.
 Consider consulting a legal professional if requirements remain unclear.

 Can I change my registered agent after registration?